 210 Introduction to Cultural Geography.
 F. An examination of the interactions between culture and nature in pre-agricultural, agricultural, and urban-industrial societies.
 The course explores the origins, character, content, organization, perceptions, and meanings of cultural landscapes, past and present, large and small.
 Prerequisite: 101.
-Not offered 1983-84.
+Mr. H. Aay.

-220 Urban Geography.
-F. A study of the spatial organization of cities and systems of cities.
+220 Urban Geography F. A study of the spatial organization of cities and systems of cities.
 Both the internal structure and external relations of cities receive attention.
 The historic and present-day spatial organization of infrastructure, economic life, social activities, ethnicity, institutions, and politics are examined.
 Prerequisite: 101 or one social science course.
 Mr. H. Aay.
+Not offered 1984-85.